wfjvdham/JavaScript_course/06_javascript_client/README.md

 - Clear variable and function names
 - Indenting, after `{`
-- Blank lines, to seperate code blocks
+- Blank lines, to separate code blocks
 - Spacing after keywords, `,` and mathematical operators

 This is easier when using a ESLint [tool](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

-After that somtimes **minification** is used to compres the code and transfer it faster on the internet
+After that sometimes **minification** is used to compress the code and transfer it faster on the Internet.